Standing for a second term as your Motukairangi / Eastern Ward representative on the Wellington City Council

-Jo now works for Massey University as Director of Stakeholder Management and I have established a small business owning and operating several beachside holiday houses.
-Now that these have been refurbished, I have the time and energy to contribute to creating and running a better Wellington city council.
-After a successful career, I still have boundless energy and determination, tempered by wisdom and patience.
+At 62 I still have boundless enthusiasm and energy to contribute to creating and running a better Wellington city council.
+This energy and determination is tempered by wisdom and patience that comes from age and experience.
 My kids keep me young at heart and I subscribe to several simple maxims:

 - The grass isn’t greener on the other side of the fence; it’s greener where you water it.
 (Gandhi)